Freedom of information - Ward and Care Leaver Records

 The FOI unit is responsible for processing requests from parliamentarians, members of the media, and any person from the community who requests access to policy information.
-Additionally, the FOI unit processes requests for personal records from clients, ex-clients or their relatives, and former wards of the state that left care after 1986.
+Additionally, the FOI unit processes requests for personal records from clients, ex-clients or their relatives, and former wards of the state.

 Examples of personal records held by the department include:

 - former ward of the state/Child Protection files